Home FOOD Easy Homemade Turkey Gravy Recipe

 Tip: If you don’t have a full cup of drippings, just add more stock.
 The reverse is also true: If you have more than a cup of drippings, use that and reduce the amount of stock.

-*Please note that some of the links on the site are affiliate links and at no additional cost to you, we earn a commission.
-Know that we only recommend products we own, want, and stand behind.
+Please note that some of the links on the site are affiliate links and at no additional cost to you, I may earn a commission.
+Know that I only recommend products I own, want, and stand behind.

 You may also like